marlon-rodrigues/SDC-Advanced-Lane-Lines-P4/writeup.md

 ###Pipeline (video)

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+The pipeline for the video output is located on cell 20 of my notebook.
+I verified that my pipeline performs reasonably well on the entire project video.

 Here's a [link to my video result](./project_video.mp4)